 As you can see, there are numerous advantages and disadvantages to buying and renting an apartment in New York City.

-Renting is a very popular choice in NYC, particularly for college students, young professionals, singles and digital nomads, and for good reasons.
-Renting offers a lot of advantages, which we’ll go through below.
+The main benefit of renting in NYC is that it’s an affordable choice for college students, young professionals, singles and digital nomads.
+Renting offers a lot of other advantages, which we’ll go through below.

 1. Flexibility